Geometric Solution of Turbulence as Diffusion in Loop Space: Conclusion and Outlook

 The appearance of the same mathematical solutions in the context of the Yang-Mills gradient flow suggests a broad applicability of these methods.
 These applicability points towards a common structure underlying the statistical behavior of these disparate physical systems.
 Promising directions for future research include applying this approach to problems in compressible turbulence, cosmology, and the loop dynamics of Einstein gravity.

 Among these avenues, the theory's formulation of the confining string is of particular interest for quantum chromodynamics.
-The framework yields an exact solution to the QCD loop equations for non-intersecting loops in the form of a \textbf{Hodge-dual minimal surface}~\cite{migdal2025YangMills}.
+The framework yields an exact solution to the QCD loop equations in the form of a \textbf{Hodge-dual minimal surface}~\cite{migdal2025YangMills}.
 This geometric object, by its very construction, satisfies the loop equations in four-dimensional space, unlike the conventional Euclidean minimal surface, which violates the full set of \YM{} loop equations.

-The analytic Hodge--dual matrix surface derived by the harmonic--map method~\cite{migdal2025HodgeDualMatrix} provides the geometric core of the Yang--Mills fixed--point solution, completing the dual correspondence between turbulence and confinement.
-Beyond this analytic construction, the holomorphic reduction yields an explicit \emph{Confinement Theorem}.
-Define the spectral ratio
+The analytic Hodge--dual matrix surface derived by the harmonic--map method~\cite{migdal2025geometric} provides the geometric core of the Yang--Mills fixed--point solution, completing the dual correspondence between turbulence and confinement.